 - Preheat the oven to 350°F.

-- Place the Oreos in a food processor or blender and blend until they have turned into crumbs.
-Should be about 2 cups.
+- In a food processor or blender, pulse the Oreos until they are fine crumbs.
+You should get about 2 cups.